Christopher G. Kennedy: Career

 Kennedy also served as Chairman of the Board of Trustees at the University of Illinois.
-In November 2014, he resigned from the Board following his involvement in the controversial un-hiring of Steven Salaita and the election of Republican governor Bruce Rauner.
+His gubernatorial appointment concluded in 2015.
 In 2015, Kennedy won the Simon Wiesenthal Center's Spirit of Courage award for his involvement in the controversy.

 Kennedy has partnered with CIP (the International Potato Center) and 2Blades in the fight against Phytophthora infestans in Africa, the same blight which brought some of his ancestors to the United States.
 He is chairing the 2Blades African Potato Initiative which is developing and producing the seed potatoes to be sold in Uganda and Kenya.

 Top Box Foods

 In May 2012, Kennedy started the Chicago-based non-profit Top Box Foods.
-The organization was created as a way to get discounted groceries to families who live in areas that either lack grocery stores or have an abundance of fast food.
-Kennedy initially invested $150,000 to get Top Box started, and subsequently designed the organization to be self-sustaining.
+Top Box Foods is an anti-hunger not-for-profit community-based social business that sells high-quality groceries at affordable costs throughout the greater Chicagoland area.

 Top Box as an organization purchases food, boxes it in various combinations and delivers it monthly to churches and organizations in mostly low-income neighborhoods.
 The food items in the box change from month to month and include a wide variety of fruits, vegetables, meats, and frozen meals, with box prices ranging from $19 to $39.
 The boxes can be ordered online or through the organizations where the boxes are delivered.
 These organizations, otherwise known as Top Box "host sites," range from small neighborhood churches with a few dozen families to some of the Chicago's largest, including Trinity United Church of Christ and Salem Baptist Church.
 Top Box has locations in Illinois in Chicago, Cook County, and Rockford, in Louisiana in New Orleans and Baton Rouge, and in Atlanta, Georgia.

 Personal life

-Kennedy met Sheila Sinclair-Berner (born December 4, 1962), an Illinois native, while attending Boston College.
+Kennedy met Sheila Sinclair Berner (born December 4, 1962), an Illinois native and daughter of Sheila Reynolds and attorney Robert Berner, while both were attending Boston College.
+Sheila's maternal aunt, Anne Reynolds Skakel, had been married to Kennedy's maternal uncle, Rushton Skakel, until her death, making Michael Skakel a first cousin to them both.
+Through another maternal aunt, Sheila is a first cousin to Jenny Sanford.
 After graduating from college in 1986, Kennedy moved to Decatur, Illinois, and married Sheila in 1987.
-The couple had four children, Katherine Berner Kennedy (born 1990), Christopher George Kennedy, Jr. (born 1992), Sarah Louise Kennedy (born 1994), and Clare Elizabeth Kennedy (born 1998), whom they raised in the Chicago suburb of Kenilworth.
+The couple has four children, Katherine Berner Kennedy (b.
+1990), Christopher George Kennedy Jr. (b.
+1992) m.
+Erin Daigle, Sarah Louise Kennedy (b.
+1994) m.
+Jam Sulahry, and Clare Elizabeth Kennedy (b.
+1998), whom they raised in the Chicago suburb of Kenilworth.
 His wife earned a J.D. degree from Northwestern University and practiced at Sidley & Austin in Chicago before taking time off to take care of their children.